Some issues are easier to solve than others.

 Remember that you are the safe one in the scenario with the freedom to speak your mind.
 Trafficked victims are often dealing with emotional, psychological, and/or physical trauma—not to mention financial or social manipulation—so they aren’t in a place to “get out of the situation themselves.”

 Plus, the effects of being trafficked can be severe and life-altering.
 Victims need help to get free and recover from the industry.
-And there is plenty of help out there in the form of government agencies and nonprofits.
+There is plenty of help out there from government agencies and nonprofits.
 Your report can connect the dots between a victim and the help they need.

 What you can do in your daily life

 It isn’t only stand-alone suspicious activity reports that can make a difference.
 Be a friend to people you meet, and in the context of your friendships, consider speaking up in a kind way when you notice that they might be putting themselves at risk or becoming involved in potentially harmful situations.
-Friendship, awareness, and social support are some of the best preventative measures there are.
+Friendship, awareness, and social support are some of the best preventative measures.

-Consider sharing this article to spread awareness on trafficking and what we can do about it.
+Consider sharing this article to spread awareness of trafficking and what we can do about it.